isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

-   Since kea version 2.7.0 an empty reservation is implicitly global, i.e. if no ``subnet-id`` entry is present and for DHCPv4 ``ip-address`` or for DHCPv6 ``ip-addresses`` and ``prefixes`` do not specify a reserved address or prefix the command is valid and adds a global (subnet id 0) host reservation.
+   Since kea version 2.7.0 an empty reservation is implicitly global, i.e. if no ``subnet-id`` entry is present and for DHCPv4 ``ip-address`` or for DHCPv6 ``ip-addresses`` and ``prefixes`` do not specify a reserved address or prefix the command is valid and adds a global (subnet-id 0) host reservation.

 .. isccmd:: reservation-get